Lineblocs/helm-chart/README.md

    helm install [release_name] . -n [namespace] -f [valid_yaml_file]
    ```

+   If you want to install the chart with a specific release (they are defined in `values-versions.yaml`), please join
+   this file with -f option too and in your main values file specify a `release` field under global object.
+As value,
+   put the desired release you want to install.
+Please note that the `tag` field defined in components values overrides
+   releases tags.

 For more detailed instructions on installing and managing Helm charts, please refer to
 the [Helm documentation](https://helm.sh/docs/).